Today, I had one of those sparring sessions where I got so frustrated that I cried.

-The sparring session itself was a particularly annoying one, as the guy I was working with produced some very irritating problems for me.
+The sparring session itself was a particularly annoying one, as the guy I was working with presented some very irritating problems for me.
 He alternated between pummelling me and then running away, and it was frustrating for me to not be able to close the gap and reach him.
 More annoyingly, he danced around and mocked me, sometimes either putting his hands down completely or just guarding up as if to say ‘OK, I’ll give you a chance to hit me now’.
 These are things that my trainers or other sparring partners might have done to me before in a playful way, but for some reason, I just could not bear this guy.
-I never want to be treated any differently in sparring for being a girl, so getting hit is never the problem for me.
-I do, however, get irked when guys over-power me and then act cocky about it.
-Of course you can over-power me if you’re bigger and stronger than me, and of course you can continuously head-kick me because I’m 5ft 2″.
+I never want to be treated any differently in sparring for being a woman, so getting hit is never the problem for me.
+I do, however, get irked when bigger guys overpower me and then act cocky about it.
+Of course you can over-power me if you’re bigger and stronger than me, and of course you can continuously headkick me if you’re much taller.
 I never want my sparring partners to feel as if they should go easy on me, but I do prefer for them to give me some respect and the chance to learn.

-The problem I found with this training session was not the sparring but what it drew out of me.
-An annoying sparring partner really doesn’t sound like something that should bother me that much, certainly not enough to cause tears, but it happens.
+The problem I found with this training session was not the sparring, but what it drew out of me.
+An annoying sparring partner really doesn’t sound like something that should bother me that much.
+It certainly shouldn’t be enough to cause tears, but it happens.

-It’s not in most people’s nature to just ignore a girl when she’s crying, let alone hit her, so people usually do react.
-I’d much rather make have those awkward moments and make everyone feel a bit weird than have them approach the issue and ask me about it.
-Perhaps that’s because it makes me feel vulnerable, when that is the exact opposite of what I want to feel, and the last way in which I want to appear to others.
+It’s not in most people’s nature to just ignore a woman when she’s crying, let alone hit her, so my male training partners usually do react.
+I’d prefer if they didn’t.
+I’d much rather have those awkward moments and make everyone feel a bit weird than have them approach the issue and ask me about it.
+Perhaps that’s because it makes me feel vulnerable, which is the exact opposite of what I want to feel, or to appear to others.
 Also, I don’t want people to assume that the fact that there are tears coming out means that I want to stop training or to stop getting hit.
 It doesn’t.
 It also doesn’t necessarily mean that I’m upset or that I’m weak.
 It’s just a matter of me attempting to push myself through emotional barriers in my training, which is a purely introverted experience, and not something I want people around me to be aware of, let alone respond to (at least, not while it’s happening).
 As uncomfortable as it is, I think it’s something that’s good for me in the long run.
 Experiencing it, acknowledging it and learning how to deal with it will make me better-equipped to cope with these awkward, emotional moments in the future.
 That, and sharing it with others, can only be good.

-The subject of crying in Muay Thai is something that Sylvie von Duuglas-Ittu has previously written about here, and I’m glad that she opened up the topic for other women to share their experiences.
-There are so many things that women go through in training and fighting that are largely restricted to our gender only, which can sometimes make us feel isolated, and I think that this is one of them.
-I want other women to know that it’s not abnormal or something to be ashamed of.
+The subject of crying in Muay Thai is something that Sylvie von Duuglas-Ittu has written about, and I’m glad that she opened up the topic for other women to share their experiences.
+There are so many things that women go through in training and fighting that are largely restricted to our gender, which can sometimes make us feel isolated, and I think that this is one of them.
+I want other women to know that crying in training is not abnormal or something to be ashamed of.
 I’d also like to open the topic up to men, who may also be familiar with this experience.
 Even if they’re not, having them read about it at least means that some of our training partners might know not to freak out when it does happen!

 As always, if you have any thoughts on this topic, I’d love to hear them.